-Note: Ridership Fees will be in effect for the upcoming school year.
+Note: Ridership Fees are in effect for the 2015/16 school year.
 Please refer to the Application Form for established rates.

 The safe transportation of students is everyone's concern.
 It requires cooperation among students, parents, drivers, teachers and school administrators.

 Registration Information for Parents

 Transportation is provided for eligible school aged students attending District Schools who have registered to ride a school bus.
 Busses are provided by the Ministry of Education for students whose primary residence is beyond the walk limits of their catchment school or board approved bussing for safety reasons.
 Courtesy riders may be accommodated on a space availability basis.